Chakras. You’ve probably heard of them — but it’s very possible that they make zero sense to you.

-I personally have a number of friends whose favorite color is orange, and they are all highly creative and expressive in their own ways.
-In fact, at http://www.mindvalleyacademy.com/blog/third-eye-chakra-ajna, we feature a lot of orange in our beautiful offices — particularly in our designers’ area.
+I have several friends whose favorite color is orange, and they are all highly creative and expressive in their own ways.
+In fact, in this article, we feature a lot of orange in our beautiful offices, particularly in our designers’ area.
 Smart, no?!

 As the sacral chakra is located in the belly, it’s the chakra which also relates to our gut feelings and intuition.
-If you’re drawn to orange, or like to surround yourself with the color, you can expect to feel more optimism, joy, liveliness and imagination.
-It is also the color of autumn, and reminds us that we need to let some things go to start afresh.
+If you’re drawn to orange or like to surround yourself with the color, you can expect to feel more optimism, joy, liveliness, and imagination.
+It is also the color of autumn and reminds us that we need to let some things go to start anew.

 3. Yellow: The Solar Plexus Chakra

-At this point, you’re probably finding that your intrinsic feelings about certain colors make sense: red for passion, orange for creativity, yellow for sunniness.
+At this point, you’re probably finding that your natural feelings about specific colors make sense: red for passion, orange for creativity, yellow for sunniness.
 Whenever I hear about complex or relatively unknown concepts such as chakras, I always try to bring it back to a base level which makes sense to me — and these colors and their meanings certainly do.

 4. Green: The Heart Chakra